-Texting and dating are one of the worst moves ever.
+Texting and dating are some of the worst moves. ever.

 They don't mix.
 Like oil & water.
 You know the saying, "don't text and drive."
 Well, we like the mantra, "don't text and date!"

 Texting is so convenient.
 We are guilty as charged!
 But it can be disastrous mixed with dating.
 Relationships are not developed through texting.
 It's an impersonal medium.
 If you want to date someone, avoid it.

 Why?
 Diane and Charles meet for a first date and both have a great time.
 The next day, Charles sends Diane a text.
 She texts back.
 He texts.
 She texts.
 And then nothing.
 Radio silence.
 You’ve fallen into the texting void.
 Do you want to continue dating this person?
 Don’t text them.
 Trust us on this one.

 Text messages can be misconstrued.
 You’re busy and use the wrong word or punctuation.
 The accidental "!" verses "?" and the recipient goes off on you.
 Or ghosts you.
 Now, you are in recovery mode over a simple grammatical error.
 Precisely why texting does not form relationships.

 Or, the recipient misinterprets your text.
 The written word often has a harsher view than intended.
 We are not always as articulate as we think.